jermspeaks/christmas-adventure/UNNECESSARY_CONNECTIONS.md

    - Choice text: "Continue following the Keepsake Keeper's guidance"
 5. From `section-453.md` - "The Test"
    - Choice text: "Realize the guardian is testing you"

 ### Redundancy Analysis

-*No obvious redundancy patterns detected.*

----

-## section-8.md - "First Steps"

-**Section ID:** `section-8`

-**Total Incoming Connections:** **5** (exceeds limit of 3)

-### All Incoming Connections

-1. From `section-5.md` - "Into the Book"
-   - Choice text: "Explore the world on your own"
-2. From `section-521.md` - "Reckless Rush"
-   - Choice text: "Realize you're being too reckless"
-3. From `section-524.md` - "Too Reckless"
-   - Choice text: "Realize you need to slow down"
-4. From `section-6.md` - "The Guide Appears"
-   - Choice text: "Accept the guide's help"
-5. From `section-7.md` - "Understanding the Problem"
-   - Choice text: "Start the quest immediately"

-### Redundancy Analysis